 Several other new rookeries also became established in SE Alaska during the 1980s and 90s.
-Combined abundance in B.C. and SE Alaska - which are difficult to separate due to the large rookery just north of the border, appears to have increased steadily since the 1960s at a rate of 2.4% per year.
+Combined abundance in B.C. and SE Alaska - which are difficult to separate due to the large rookery just north of the border, appears to have increased steadily since the 1960s at a rate of 3.0% per year, and at rate of 4.5% since the early 1980s.
 During the 1960s and 70s, most of the growth occurred Forrester Island, but during the 1980s and 90s most of it has occurred to the south on existing rookeries B.C., or to the north on new rookeries established in SE Alaska.
 The reason for this shift in distribution is unknown.
 Abundance of Steller sea lions in Washington and Oregon also appears to be increasing.